-SpunOut.ie is unique, in that when we say we are youth led, we mean it.
-We are guided in everything we do by the SpunOut.ie Youth Action Panel, a group of 160 young people from all around Ireland who provide leadership and direction to our organisation.

-The Action Panel advises the SpunOut.ie team in how to respond to the real information needs of young people, and give feedback on everything from content production to campaign design and branding.
-We also have a community of over 400 content contributors, and a network of youth proofers who check everything we post for accessibility before publication.
+spunout is unique, in that when we say we are youth led, we mean it.
+We are guided in everything we do by the spunout Youth Action Panel, a group of 150 young people from all around Ireland who provide leadership and direction to our organisation.
+The Action Panel advises the spunout team in how to respond to the real information needs of young people, and give feedback on everything from content production to campaign design and branding.